port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/project-management/jira/jira.md

 All of the steps outlined here are also available in [Jira's documentation](https://support.atlassian.com/user-management/docs/verify-a-domain-to-manage-accounts/)
 :::

+### OAuth account password change

+If the password of the account used to authenticate with Jira changes, the integration will need to be **reinstalled**.
+This is because the Jira API requires the use of an API token for authentication, and the token is generated using the account's password.

 ## Examples

 To view and test the integration's mapping against examples of the third-party API responses, use the **jq playground** in your [data sources page](https://app.getport.io/settings/data-sources).
 Find the integration in the list of data sources and click on it to open the playground.